coderguddu/test_minify/README.md

 # test_minify
-create db_test_minify schema in mysql import the attached sql file in data base and you can run this project now with php it will show data based on condition mentioned on index.php file
+create db_test_minify schema in mysql<br>
+import the attached sql file in data base<br>
+and you can run this project now with php<br>
+it will show data based on condition mentioned on index.php file<br>